Sunday-Okey/data-engineering-aws/Projects/STEDI Human Balance Analytics/README.md

 ## Introduction

-In this project we'll act as a data engineer for the STEDI team to build a Data Lakehouse solution for sensor data that trains a machine learning model.
+In this project I built a Data Lakehouse solution for sensor data that trains a machine learning model.
-We will use Apache Spark and AWS Glue to process data from multiple sources, transform it, categorize the data, and curate it to be queried in the future for multiple purposes.
+I utilized Apache Spark and AWS Glue to process data from multiple sources, transform it, categorize the data, and curate it to be queried in the future for multiple purposes.

 ## Project Details